 - How can I gain control when I feel like I am getting sucked into buying something I really do not need?

 - Do I have a purpose for going into certain stores?

 By the end of these questions, you should see a game plan to change your ways.
 If all else fails, find an accountability partner to help keep you focused.
-[You are more than welcome to join the Facebook Group.
-We can all help!]
 The most important thing to remember is why you want to change.